nikitavoloboev/data/docs/health/nutrition/drinks/tea.md

 # Tea

-I drink a lot of tea & prefer it to [coffee](coffee.md) as it doesn't give me focus crashes and disrupt sleep.
+I drink a lot of tea & prefer it to [coffee](coffee.md) as it doesn't give me focus crashes and disrupt sleep. [white2tea](https://white2tea.com/) is great place to get tea from.

+[Sheng Puerh Tea](https://www.thespruceeats.com/shou-vs-sheng-766448) is great.
+Brewing it "gong fu" style, drinking it for the whole day.
+Filling my clay teapot or a gaiwan with tea at the morning and then brew it until the evening without emptying/refilling.

+[Meta Mate](https://metamate.cc/) is great for getting yerba mate tea which gives a lot of energy.

 ## Interesting